crabcanon/angular-es6-demo/README.md

 * Replace the app name in .travis.yml to your Heroku app name.
 * Push your changes to github.
 * Visit https://travis-ci.org/ and activate your repository.
-* Then Travis CI will be able to help you test, build and deploy this app to your Heroku account automatically.
+* Then Travis CI will be able to test, build and deploy the final production to your Heroku account automatically.

-##### - Manually deploy
+##### *Manually deploy*

 * Install [Heroku Toolbelt](https://toolbelt.heroku.com/).
 * Run following commands: